Walking in Herefordshire

 Our handy maps of Hereford and the market towns show you the best ways to get about, including lots of traffic free routes so you don't always have to be alongside a busy road.
 Most places are not far from a park or the surrounding countryside - it's easier than you think to find some lovely places straight from your own front door!

 Meeting up for a walk is also a great, safe way to catch up with a friend - walking and talking is good for mental wellbeing and 10 minutes of brisk walking a day is a fantastic way to begin to build on your physical fitness too.
+In fact walking can help to boost your health in lots of other ways - read more in this BBC Bitesize article.

 If you would like to start exploring your area but have some little people that could do with some encouragement we've produced some seasonal fun things to spot sheets for when you're out and about.